 This medication is not to be used as a preventative treatment for migraine.

-Right now, there is no data on the safety of Reyvow for those who are pregnant or breastfeeding.
+Based on animal data, Reyvow may cause fetal harm.
 Talk with your doctor about whether you plan to become pregnant or breastfeed while taking Reyvow, and whether it is safe for you to do so.
 It has not been tested in children and should not be given to kids.

 For people over the age of 65, dizziness and changes in blood pressure were more often seen in older populations, and there were not enough people over 65 studied in the clinical trial to get a good picture of how this medication works, compared to younger people.
 Those older than 65 should talk with their doctor about taking Reyvow, and use caution when taking it and start with a low dose to monitor any adverse effects.1